 The group warmly welcomes new members who are D/deaf, disabled and/or neurodivergent, or who have long-term health conditions.
 We also welcome non-disabled associates to assist us in our work.

-Hebden Bridge Disability Access Forum works to raise awareness of disability issues and access needs in the area, and to make our area a disabled-friendly place.
-We produced an access map of Hebden Bridge, showing shops, cafes and pubs which have step-free access.
+HBDAF works to raise awareness of disability issues and access needs in the area, and to make our area a disabled-friendly place.
+We published a Step-Free Access Map and Guide to Hebden Bridge town centre (pictured below).

-We promote the Social Model of Disability, which says that people with impairments are ‘disabled’ by the barriers operating in society that exclude and discriminate against them.
+HBDAF promote the Social Model of Disability, which says that people with impairments are ‘disabled’ by the barriers operating in society that exclude and discriminate against them.
+We are always open to new members:

 HBDAF Member’s Information